Why choose homeschool?

 In the meantime, I was reading about homeschooling.
 I learned about the origins of the current set up of public school, how institutional schools have changed over the millennia, and reports on the current issues in the education system.
 I read books written by former teachers, research reports on reforms needed or made, and everything I could on child development.

 As I read and learned, I developed a horror of the institutional school.
 I began to wonder if keeping my children home with me was the best choice throughout their educational years.
+Why not choose homeschool?

 It continued until 2009, when she was diagnosed with severe ADHD.
 Now I was even more convinced that homeschooling was the best option for my daughter.